There are a variety of diseases that sheep and goat owners should be aware of. These include:

 The requirements for importing sheep and goats into New York State are:

-- A Certificate of Veterinary Inspection issued within 30 days of entry by your accredited veterinarian.
+- A Certificate of Veterinary Inspection (CVI) issued by an accredited veterinarian in the 30 days immediately preceding entry into New York.

 - Each animal must be identified by a USDA approved scrapie ear tag or legible USDA assigned flock ID tattoo.